AbdullahYgmr/python_mini_projects/to_do_list_project/README.md

-# Python Mini Projects

-This repository contains various small Python projects, each designed to help improve programming skills and understand core concepts.

-## Projects in this repository:

 ### To-Do List Application
 A simple To-Do List app built using Python and Tkinter.
 This app allows users to:
 - Add tasks